idstam/logview4net/README.md

   * Supports multiple simultaneous listeners in each session.
   * Supports several simultaneous sessions (MDI).

+## File hashes
+  * Sha256 hash of installer:
+  * Sha256 hash of logview4net.exe:

+  To calculate the hash yourself in Windows execure the following: certutil -hashfile logview4net.exe sha256

 ## KNOWN BUGS:
   * The viewer configurator is not loaded with the right settings